 Languishing under the same moon, a mile or oceans apart

-Consoles the silent, private weeping of grieving love lost, and
+Poetry consoles the private, grievous weeping of love lost, and

-Poetry massages the hardened, and thaws the frozen heart.
+Poetry massages and thaws the hardened, frozen heart.

-Some think poetry a haunted, poorly lit mansion
+Some think poetry is a haunted, poorly lit mansion

 Composed of elusive, cryptic, baroque reflections

 But, poetry includes the shunned, and rejects accepted objections;

 While it loves to tolerate subtly obvious, agreed contradictions

 Poetry reveals hidden deceitful truths in coerced freedom